-Prusa CORE One+ CoreXY 3D Printer<strong> </strong>With Active Chamber Temp Control
+Prusa CORE One+ CoreXY 3D Printer With Active Chamber Temp Control

 In Stock

-Fully enclosed high-speed CoreXY FDM 3D printer
+Fully enclosed CoreXY printer with active chamber control

-• 20% faster than the MK4S
+• 15–20% faster printing than MK4S

-• Active chamber temperature control
+• Active chamber heating up to 55°C

-• Favorable PO Terms
+• Flexible Payment Terms

 • 1 Year Warranty

-• Local U.S. Support
+• Local Technical Support

-• FREE Training
+• Free Online Training

 We Accept Purchase Orders From All Educational Institutions and Eligible Business Customers

-• Smooth PEI print sheet
+• Smooth PEI Print Sheet

-• USB drive with sample prints
+• USB Drive with Sample Prints

 • 3D Printing Handbook